Orange-OpenSource/Orange-Confort-plus/README.md

 - [Internet Explorer 11 64bits](https://github.com/Orange-OpenSource/Orange-Confort-plus/raw/master/dist/Addin%20IE/Orange.ConfortPlus.IEExtension.Installer_x64.msi)
 - [Internet Explorer 11 32bits](https://github.com/Orange-OpenSource/Orange-Confort-plus/raw/master/dist/Addin%20IE/Orange.ConfortPlus.IEExtension.Installer_x86.msi)

-## Deploy it on your website
+## Deploying _Orange Confort+_ on your website
-Deploy _Orange Confort+_ onto your domain - Prepackaged version available, just need to put your values You need to custom the values in `dist/serveur/js/toolbar.js`and `dist/serveur/toolbar-min.js` Edit the files, and replace
+To deploy _Orange Confort+_ onto your domain, a prepackaged version is available: you just need to customize the values in `dist/serveur/js/toolbar.js`and `dist/serveur/toolbar-min.js`

+Edit the files, and replace

 ```
-var hebergementDomaine = 'https://HEBERGEMENTDOMAIN'; // Here is your website protocol and url (end without /) eg: http://myexemple.com
+var hebergementDomaine = 'https://HEBERGEMENTDOMAIN'; // Here is your website protocol and url (end without /) eg: http://myexample.com
 var hebergementFullPath = hebergementDomaine + 'YOURPATHTOSOURCEFILES'; // YOURPATHTOSOURCEFILES is the deployment path (starting en ending with a /) eg: /myconfortplus/
 ```

-Now you're ready to deploy it, just copy all the files and folders from `dist/serveur` to your website tree in `myconfortplus`folder if you used it for YOURPATHTOSOURCEFILES value.
+Now you're ready to deploy it, just copy all the files and folders from `dist/serveur` to your website tree in `myconfortplus` folder if you used it for YOURPATHTOSOURCEFILES value.

-Now you can include it everywhere, by just adding the Javascript inclusion in your pages like :
+You can call it anywhere on your website, just by adding the Javascript link in your pages like this:
 <script type="text/javascript" src="http://myexemple.com/myconfortplus/js/toolbar-min.js"></script>

 NB: The user settings are saved onto your domain and are never shared with other websites, or extension.